fabanc/pyvoronoi/README.md

 A wrapper for Boost's Voronoi diagram library.
 The full documentation of the Boost Voronoi API is available [here](https://www.boost.org/doc/libs/1_75_0/libs/polygon/doc/voronoi_main.htm).

+## Documentation

+The documentation for Pyvoronoi is available [here](https://pyvoronoi.readthedocs.io/en/latest/#).

+The documentation is built with Sphinx.
+See the doc folder and the file `requirements.txt` to check the requirements if you want to build it locally .

 ## Change log

  * 1.2.2: Added API documentation using Sphynx and Read The Doc theme.